sumeetgajjar/CS7610-F20/lab1/REPORT.md

 - the containers do not exit on their own, but are stopped in the tearDown phase of the test

-- the local state of the sender will only contain data for continousu sender
+- the local state of the sender will only contain data for continuous sender